Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 Q: I'm a beginner with budget for only one tool.
 Which should I pick?

-Cursor.
-It has the lowest learning curve (VS Code base), the most complete IDE integration, and the $20/month Pro plan covers everything you need.
+**Cursor.** It has the lowest learning curve (VS Code base), the most complete IDE integration (now with JetBrains support too), and the $20/month Pro plan covers everything you need.
 Once you're more comfortable with AI-assisted development, you can evaluate whether you need Claude Code's agentic capabilities.

 Q: Claude Code and OpenCode are both terminal tools.
 What's the difference?

-The biggest difference is model lock-in vs model freedom.
-Claude Code only works with Claude models, but as Anthropic's own product, it's the most optimized and highest-performing.
+The biggest difference is **model lock-in vs model freedom**.
+Claude Code only works with Claude models (now Opus 4.6 and Sonnet 4.6 with 1M context), but as Anthropic's own product, it's the most optimized and highest-performing.
 OpenCode supports 75+ models with maximum flexibility, but performance depends on your chosen model, and it doesn't have Anthropic's deep optimization.

 Q: Will Anthropic crack down on more things?